Centre for Advance T&L Professional Development Lineup

 Ariful Shanil

-Instructional Designer, The Centre for the Advancement of Teaching and Learning, University of Manitoba
+Instructional Designer, Centre for the Advancement of Teaching and Learning, University of Manitoba

 READ BIO